UNDERSTANDING THE NEGOTIATION OF MANAGED HEALTH CARE CONTRACTS

 • the amount of interest, if any, the health plan will pay if remittance of payments are late; and

 • the amount of time the health plan has to institute overpayment procedures.

 Even in this brief discussion, it should be apparent to the physician that, when it comes to the business of medicine, complacency will only serve to the detriment of the practice.
 In entering into agreements with managed health care plans, physicians are well-advised to carefully review its terms and provisions, negotiate with the health plan.
-If you should have any questions with regard to the review and negotiation of health care plan contacts, please contact Mathew J. Levy, Esq. at (800) 445-0954.
+If you should have any questions with regard to the review and negotiation of health care plan contacts, please contact David N. Vozza, Esq. at (800) 445-0954.